zonemaster/zonemaster/docs/specifications/tests/MethodsV2.md

 Obtain the parent zone of the child zone to be tested and the name server IP addresses of the parent zone.
 Determine if it is possible to perform the testing of the child zone.

-This is an external method that can be used by test cases.

 This method must, in general, use the same algorithm as Test Case [BASIC01], but without the messages.